eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/index.md

 To get started, log into the Gluu Server dashboard (a.k.a. oxTrust) and do the following:

 1. Navigate to `Configuration` > `Manage Custom Scripts`
-2. In the `Person Authentication` tab find the `super_gluu` authentication module
+1. In the `Person Authentication` tab find the `super_gluu` authentication module
-3. Scroll down and find the `Enable` check box
+1. Scroll down and find the `Enable` check box
-4. Enable the script by clicking the check box
+1. Enable the script by clicking the check box
-5. Scroll to the bottom of the page and click `Update`
+1. Scroll to the bottom of the page and click `Update`

 Now, Super Gluu is an available authentication mechanism for your Gluu Server.
 This means that, using OpenID Connect `acr_values`, applications can now request Super Gluu authentication for users.

 !!!
 Note
-    To make sure Super Gluu has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
-Find `"acr_values_supported":` and you should see `"super_gluu"`.
+    To make sure Super Gluu has been enabled successfully, check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
+Find `"acr_values_supported":` and look for `"super_gluu"`.

 ## Make Super Gluu the Default Authentication Mechanism

-Now applications can request Super Gluu authentication, but what if you want to make Super Gluu your default authentication mechanism?
-You can follow these instructions:
+Now, applications can request Super Gluu authentication, but what if you want to make Super Gluu your default authentication mechanism?
+Follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`
 2. Select the `Default Authentication Method` tab
-3. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`
+3. In the Default Authentication Method window, see two options: `Default acr` and `oxTrust acr`

     - The `oxTrust acr` field controls the authentication mechanism that is presented to access the oxTrust dashboard GUI (the application you are in)
     - The `Default acr` field controls the default authentication mechanism that is presented to users from all applications that leverage your Gluu Server for authentication

-You can change one or both fields to Super Gluu authentication as you see fit.
-If you want Super Gluu to be the default authentication mechanism for access to oxTrust and all other applications that leverage your Gluu Server, change both fields to Super Gluu.
+Change one or both fields to Super Gluu authentication as you see fit.
+To make Super Gluu the default authentication mechanism for access to oxTrust and all other applications that leverage your Gluu Server, change both fields to Super Gluu.

 ## How to Register a New Device

-After Super Gluu is enabled and configured you can initiate the standard login sequence to enroll your device.
-After successfully entering your username and password you will be presented with a Super Gluu QR code.
+After Super Gluu is enabled and configured, initiate the standard login sequence to enroll the device.
+After successfully entering the username and password you will be presented with a Super Gluu QR code.
 If you haven't already downloaded Super Gluu, you will now need to download the app.
 Once downloaded, open the app and scan the QR code.

-You will be presented with an approve/deny screen.
-Approve the authentication, and now your device has been associated with your account in the Gluu Server.
+The app will prompt to approve or deny.
+Approve the authentication, and now the device has been associated with your account in the Gluu Server.
 For all future authentications, you will receive a push notification to approve or deny the request.

 ## What to Do About Lost Devices?